taikedz-mt/rspawn/README.md

 * Stop minetest, delete the `force_loaded.txt` file, and start it again
     * (bad - some things in the mods using the forceload mechanism may break)

-## Single Player Mode
+## Optimizations - single players vs multiplayers

 This mod is mainly intended for use on servers with multiple players.
 It is also suitable for single player sessions too - if you want a new location to start a creative build, but don't want to go through creating another, separate world for it, just grab yourself a new spawnpoint!

-You may want to tune the mod to suit your computer's capabilities ; to this end, the following may be helpful:
+On big multiplayers servers or small simgle players computers you may want to tune the mod to suit your computer's capabilities ; to this end, the following may be helpful:

+For more infor check issue https://github.com/taikedz-mt/rspawn/issues/6#issuecomment-942545912

+#### For multiplayers big servers

+* First best options is to delegate the process of spawn points of players at join,
+    * download and put the `spawnrand` mod to your world or server mods path
+    * set `rspawn.random_delegate_use` to `true` delegate to psawnrand mod the randomized spawn point
+    * so generation of spawns pre gens will be only to `/newspawn` commands.
+* On other side, and still want to use `rspawn` then change the frequency of pregeneration as required
+    * set `rspawn.gen_frequency` to a high number like 120 seconds or 300
+    * Change the Cooldown time - default is `300` seconds (5 minutes) between uses of `/newspawn`

+#### For single players

 * Add `rspawn` to your world
     * Go to the *Advanced Settings* area of Minetest, look for `mods > rspawn`